 left in your mailbox, you receive it on the third day after it is left

-– Marcus, Victoria, BC
+– Maria, Victoria, BC

 The unit should be a home, or part of it.
 This doesn’t mean they have to be there every day.
 In fact, the rental unit doesn't have to be their only home or their main home.
 And they can take vacations or be away sometimes.
 But they can't just stay there once in a while or leave it mostly vacant.